Table of Contents

 - Good Dust Collection

 This page shares more detail than my Dust Collection Basics Blog that we should know to understand the hazards of fine dust, how fine dust behaves and how to get good fine dust collection.
 This page shares the assumptions most make and issues with almost all small shop air cleaners, dust collectors, and cyclone systems that leave most with a bad false sense of security.
 Most use equipment that leaves all looking clean while building up dangerously high levels of the unhealthiest fine invisible dust.
 This page translates the air engineering used by firms who guarantee customer air quality inot the simple steps required to get good fine dust protection.
-The other pages on this site provide the simple instructions needed to get good dust collection.
-This information should help you choose, upgrade, set up and maintain your shop vacuums, dust collectors, cyclones, ducting, air cleaners, tools, hoods, filters and downdraft tables to minimize your fine dust exposure.
+The other pages on this site provide the simple instructions needed to get good fine dust collection.
+They share information to help you choose, upgrade, set up, and maintain your shop vacuums, dust collectors, cyclones, ducting, air cleaners, tools, hoods, filters and downdraft tables to minimize your fine dust exposure.
 They also share detailed plans to build the solutions I use to protect my family and me.

 The biggest frustration since starting these web pages in 2000 has been the constant stream of emails from people confused by very conflicting dust collection information.
 To learn more on this confusion, see my research trials web page.
+Further, many expert woodworkers, small shop vendors, and other authorities keep adding to the confusion by sharing bad dust collection information that sounds logical but is incorrect.
 With dust collection meaning different things to different people many including trusted woodworking experts confuse traditional dust collection and fine dust collection.
-Woodworking remains in a many decades long war where too many will get hurt if the dangers of wood dust become well known.
 Many used to believe wood dusts except Western red cedar are only nuisance dusts and pose no health problems.
 Based on more current verified medical research the EPA finds all fine airborne dust so dangerous they will close down public and office buildings if the airborne dust exceeds 0.1 milligrams per cubic meter.
-Additional peer reviewed medical studies also show many woods contain toxic chemicals that trees produce to protect themselves and other toxic chemicals from insecticides, herbicides, preservatives, finishes, etc. Further, many expert woodworkers, small shop vendors, and other authorities keep adding to the confusion by sharing bad dust collection information that sounds logical but is incorrect.
+Additional peer reviewed medical studies also show many woods contain toxic chemicals that trees produce to protect themselves and other toxic chemicals from insecticides, herbicides, preservatives, finishes, etc. When we include home construction, woodworking per the 2000 U.S. Census makes up over half of the U.S. economy.
+Government and private industry are terrified that if it becomes well known that woodworking poses many of the same dangers as asbestos and huge numbers have already been hurt.
+Woodworking remains in a many decades long war where our economy and far too many vendors would be wiped out if the dangers of wood dust become well known and documented.
+As a result, even government organizations are reluctant to help clear up the confusion.
 Fortunately, the major equipment makers who make dust collection equipment and guarantee customer air quality share exactly what their decades of testing and experience show air engineers must do to get good chip collection and good fine dust collection.
 That air engineering is not that complicated and is translated on these pages so you can get good fine dust protection and collection.

 This fierce competition has greatly reduced the quality of most dust collection equipment sold today.
-A little research quickly shows almost none of the major import firms actually have design engineers on staff or even hire consulting engineers, they are too expensive.
+A little research quickly shows almost none of the major import firms actually have design engineers on staff or even hire consulting engineers because they are too expensive.
 This leaves people designing dust collection equipment based on what seems logical or making downscaled copies of larger traditional designs, but many dust collection fundamentals are not logical and most dust collection equipment scales poorly.
 For instance, one well known tool importer used exactly the same size blower for their 1, 1.5, 2, and 3 hp dust collectors and cyclones, but since all motors turned at the same 3450 RPM speed the vendor went crazy when one of the magazine tests I ran found all moved exactly the same airflow.
 Similarly, my testing found the highest ranked small shop cyclone maker put out a cyclone design with a blower that moved far less air than it should have due to a poor design, used filters that freely passed the invisible unhealthiest dust, provided a cyclone whose cone plugged constantly, provided a ducting design that constantly plugged vertical runs and built dangerous piles in the horizontal runs, and in spite of the ratings sells cyclones that separate worse than typical trash can separator lids.
-One of our largest small shop tool vendors who sent to us for a magazine test supplied a bigger motor and blower than the units they actually sell.
-They ever so carefully disguised their fraud, that they were so embarrassed they ended up having to come out with a new dust collector with that larger motor and blower to try and save face.
+One of our largest small shop tool vendors who sent to us a dust collector for a magazine test supplied a bigger motor and blower than the units they actually sell.
+They ever so carefully disguised their fraud, that they were so embarrassed when caught they came out with a new dust collector with that larger motor and blower to try and save face.
 The worst I saw was from a very well known and popular vendor who sells cyclones that with their ducting designs run the motor well over rated amperage resulting in our burning up three motors during testing.
 Of course, that never got reported in our magazine test.

 All dust collectors and traditional cyclones do a terrible job of separating sawdust and push close to 100% of the airborne dust right through into our filters so our filters need to be huge or require constant cleaning.
 The dust trapped by our filters has razor sharp edges and points, so the more and deeper we clean our filters the faster the filter fibers get ruined and less time the filters will last.
-This is why commercial shops that use fine filters must replace them every three months.
+This is why on average, most full time commercial shops must replace fine filters every three months.
 Good fine filters that are big enough are expensive.
-At an average cost of over $300 per set of small shop filters, most small shop owners will not pay the extra cost to buy a system that requires constant filter changes.
+Most small shop owners end up with 100 to 150 square foot filters which require constant cleaning and weart out very quickly.
 Rather than try to compete with the filters we need which cost too much, most small shop vendors instead use far more open filters then lie about how well their filters filter.
 Most small shop vendors now advertise fine filters but actually sell us undersized filters that freely pass the unhealthiest invisible dust particles and provide almost no fine dust protection.
-Our truth in advertising laws let them simply keep adding more and more dust which clogs the filter until they get whatever level of filtering they want to claim and this is legal so long as they also don't tell us the airflow at the cited filtering level.
+Our truth in advertising laws let them simply keep adding more and more dust which clogs the filter until they get whatever level of filtering they want to claim.
+This is legal so long as they also don't tell us the airflow at the cited filtering level.
 What we are not hearing is at the advertised filtering levels most small shop dust collectors and cyclones barely pass air.

-Worse, too many small shop vacuum, air cleaner, dust collector and cyclone makers advertise false performance claims.
+Worse, too many small shop vacuum, air cleaner, dust collector and cyclone makers advertise false airflow claims.
 Some have made an art out of testing their blowers with no cyclones, filters or dust collectors attached, plus using special bell shaped hoods and oversized inlets that make most blowers move more than double their working airflow with these enhancements.
 Some make up their numbers in the back advertising rooms because these claims cannot be reproduced under any conditions.
-The equipment and expertise needed to test pressure is fairly simple but gets much more expensive and difficult when checking airflow and even harder when testing filtering.
+The equipment and expertise needed to test pressure is fairly simple but gets more expensive and difficult when checking airflow and even harder when testing filtering.

 Filter makers set careful rules to size our filters.
 The finer the filter the larger the filter we need.
 Fine filter material is very expensive.
 Instead of using large enough fine filters, most small shop vendors simply copy the same sized filters used on equipment that vents outside.
 The units that vent outside come with very open filters that freely pass airborne dust.
-It takes one square foot of filter for every 10 CFM of airflow when allowing the airborne dust to blow through, but we need at least two and a half to five times more fine filter area when filtering off the fine dust.
+It takes one square foot of filter for every 10 CFM of airflow when allowing the airborne dust to blow through, but we need at least one square foot of filter for every four cubic feet of air when filtering off the fine dust.
 The undersized filters most small shop vendors sell constantly clog and need frequent cleaning which causes them to quickly wear out.
 Cleaning forces the sharp particles to cut and tear their way through our filters which leaves them too open to provide good protection.

 Air at dust collection pressures behaves more like water and barely compresses, so a single restriction, any small duct, rough hose, undersized hood, or undersized port acts just like a partially closed water valve and kills airflow.
 In fact, we have tables that show at typical dust collection pressures we can only get 350 cubic feet per minute (CFM) through a 4" diameter duct, yet most small shop dust collection vendors sell equipment setup for 4" diameter ducting claiming airflows above 1000 CFM.
 At typical dust collection blower pressures it takes all 7" diameter ducting to carry 1000 CFM.